Every few weeks someone asks the same question: are KAYOU Naruto cards actually worth buying?

 Are KAYOU Naruto cards authentic?

 Yes.
-KAYOU holds the official licence for Naruto collectible cards and produces the only English-printed Naruto cards on the market.
-Our authentic KAYOU Naruto cards page explains the sourcing in more detail.
+KAYOU holds the official licence for Naruto collectible cards and produces the only English-printed Naruto card product under that licence.
+Our authentic KAYOU Naruto cards page explains the sourcing in more detail, and our guide to spotting fake KAYOU cards covers what to check before you buy.

 Is KAYOU Naruto cheaper than Pokemon?